Pomona Wrongful Death Lawyer

 What Counts as a Wrongful Death?

 When we lose a loved one, we often want to seek someone or something to blame.
 In many circumstances, especially those involving age and incurable illnesses, no one is responsible.
-However, in many circumstances, deaths are not only preventable, they are directly someone else’s fault.
+However, in many circumstances, deaths are not only preventable, but they are also directly someone else’s fault.

 Every wrongful death case differs from the next in several ways because every situation is so incredibly unique.
 A situation that may constitute wrongful death under certain circumstances may not count in another case.
 Whether a death was wrongful depends on a variety of factors.
 Under California law, wrongful death is defined as “the death of a person caused by the wrongful act or neglect of another.”